ceeoinnovations/RoboticsPlayground/_playlists/biomimicry-ml.md

 ---
 layout: post
-title: Machine Learning Biomimicry Challege
+title: Machine Learning Biomimicry Challenge
-displayimg: web/img/frog.png
+displaying: web/img/frog.png
-description: Challenge to build a robot that mimics and animal and train it to recognize and collect food while avoiding poison.
+description: Challenge to build a robot that mimics an animal and train it to recognize and collect food while avoiding poison.
 ---